twolfson/twolfson.com/articles/the-power-of-tools.md

 - [File-Watcher][] was my first tool (outside of tools in Math proofs)
 - [grunt-spritesmith][] was my first "big project" tool
-- Probably any repository on <https://github.com/twolfson> was to solve a problem
+- Probably any repository on <https://github.com/twolfson> was built to solve a problem

 [File-Watcher]: https://github.com/twolfson/File-Watcher
 [grunt-spritesmith]: https://github.com/Ensighten/grunt-spritesmith